hashicorp/terraform-provider-aws/docs/add-a-new-datasource.md

 See [Raising a Pull Request](raising-a-pull-request.md).

-#### Wait for prioritization.
+#### Wait for prioritization

 In general, pull requests are triaged within a few days of creation and are prioritized based on community reactions.
-Please view our Prioritization guide TODO for full details of the process.
+Please view our [prioritization](prioritization.md) guide for full details of the process.